Bombardment and U-Boat action off Gaza

 Outnumbered and isolated, with only ingenuity, courage and fierce allies to sustain them, with safety in Egypt far beyond the Nile’s raging cataracts, Dawlish and his mixed force face brutal conflict on land and water as the Sudan descends into ever-worsening savagery.

 And for Dawlish himself, one unexpected and tragic event will change his life forever.

 Britannia’s Gamble is a desperate one.
 The stakes are high, the odds heavily loaded against success.
 Has Dawlish accepted a mission that can only end in failure – and worse?

-The Dawlish Chronicles – now up to eight volumes, and counting … Click on any image below for details
+The Dawlish Chronicles – now up to ten volumes, and counting … Click on any image below for details

 Six free short-stories are available for download to your Kindle.
 Access them by registering for the Dawlish Chronicles mailing list – just click on the banner below.
 You’ll be kept updated on new books and will receive other free stories at intervals.

 I have visited M33 and on a spring day in Portsmouth it was quite hot inside the ship.
 In a hot climate with the machinery working and guns in use these monitors must have been very uncomfortable.
 To say the accommodation for the crew was spartan would be generous,

 I can well imagine!
 I suspect that when not in action many of the crew slept on deck, if possible under awnings.
 I spent three months on a small vessel in the Western Mediterranean in 1977 and I slept on deck under the bridge-wing on a mattress I used to drag there – I’ve seldom slept better.
 When serving later in Northern Russia, on the Dvina, in 1920 the crew probably went through even worse in summer – not just heat but mosquitoes as well – not to mention freezing when the autumn and winter came.